First off, what is an outdoor kitchen?

 An outdoor kitchen is a place outside of the home where you can entertain, cook and prepare meals while enjoying the open-air.
 It expands your living room to the outdoor space.
 Your outdoor kitchen is the centerpiece of an outdoor entertaining area which lets you entertain family, friends and guests beyond the summer months’ outdoors.
 Our expert design team turns outdoor kitchen ideas into reality.

-Planning a home enhancement project requires research, planning, creativity, knowledge and a good amount of patience.
-While some homeowners hire designers, others may prefer the DIY approach.
+Creating an outdoor kitchen plan requires research, creativity, knowledge and a good amount of patience.
+While some homeowners hire designers, others may have DIY outdoor kitchen ideas.
 Either way, there are many things to keep in mind during a home enhancement project, particularly when designing outdoor kitchens.
 Outdoor kitchens greatly expand the value of a home and they are perfect for outdoor entertaining.
 They offer a great place to entertain, provide more storage space and the opportunity to be more adventurous when cooking.